uezo/minette-python/README.md

 Built-in task scheduler is ready-to-use.
 Your chatbot can do regular jobs without cron and the jobs can use chatbot resources like user repository.

 ## Natural Language Analyzing
 Taggers are the components for analyzing the text of request and the result will be set to `request.words` property.
-Minette has two built-in taggers - GoogleTagger and MeCabTagger.
+Minette has 3 built-in taggers - MeCabTagger, JanomeTagger and GoogleTagger.

 ### Janome Tagger
 JanomeTagger uses Janome which is Japanese morphological analyzer written in pure Python.